Holographic Volume

 I am interested in holographic volume as a possible hidden variable in our understanding of disease.

 When I am too tall, my understanding of the holographic scale of the world is too large.
 As a result, my body will over-utilize intracellular sodium.
 This dark energy is hidden in my holographic volume.
-Because my image is too large, you don’t see that I’m too salty.
-And, really, I’m not too salty.
+Because my image is too large, you don’t see that I am too salty.
+And, really, I’m not.
 My saltiness and the scale of my image match.
-I’m only too salty if you scale me down to the right size.
+But you would see that I am too salty if you were to scale me down to the right size.

 When I am too short, my understanding of the scale of the world is too small.
 As a result, my body will over-utilize extracellular potassium.
-This dark matter is hidden in my [lack of] holographic volume.
+This dark matter is hidden by my [lack of] holographic volume.
 Because my image is too small, you don’t see that I’m not salty enough.
-And, really, I’m not lacking salt (hyponatremic).
+And, really, I’m not.
 My saltiness and the scale of my image match.
-I’m only lacking salt if you scale me up to the right size.
+But you would see that I am hyponatremic if you were to scale me up to the right size.

 Here is a peer-review open-access paper by Nassim Haramein regarding holographic mass and the maths of the universe.